 David Pitre joined the firm in 1992 where he practiced law for several years in Louisiana before moving to the Mississippi Gulf Coast in 1999.
 He is a partner and resident attorney for the firm’s Gulfport, Mississippi office.
 Throughout his career he has practiced exclusively in the area of personal injury and wrongful death, and has fought for and obtained compensation for innocent accident victims and their families throughout the United States.
 David is an experienced litigator in both state and federal courts, and is quite often associated by attorneys from across the nation to litigate cases throughout the State of Mississippi.

 David was elected President of the Mississippi Association for Justice (MAJ) at the age of 39, and completed his tenure as MAJ President in the Summer of 2009.
 He is active within the Mississippi State Bar Association, having served on various committees (Technology, Unauthorized Practice of Law, Summer School CLE, Professionalism).
 He continues his service on the MAJ Board of Governors and has served as chair on many MAJ committees.
-In 2009 he was appointed by Mississippi Supreme Court Chief Justice William Waller to serve on the Mississippi Code of Judicial Conduct Study Committee.
+In 2009 he was appointed by Mississippi Supreme Court Chief Justice Bill Waller to serve on the Mississippi Code of Judicial Conduct Study Committee.

-Born and raised in southeast Louisiana, David graduated with honors from Nicholls State University and thereafter moved to Washington, D.C. in 1990 where he was involved in legislative and legal affairs in Congress and while working for a prominent Washington, D.C. lobbying firm.
+Born and raised in southeast Louisiana, David graduated with honors from Nicholls State University and thereafter moved to Washington, D.C. in 1990 where he was involved in legislative and legal affairs in the United States Congress and while working for a prominent Washington, D.C. lobbying firm.
 He studied law at George Washington University in D.C. & Loyola Law School in New Orleans (where he worked for two years with the Public Law Center, a nonprofit legal clinic focused on legislative and regulatory initiatives for the elderly, disabled and impoverished).